apptension/saas-boilerplate/services/docs/docs/setup-aws/environment-stage.md

 ```
 :::info

-Those fields can be set at anytime so this step can be skipped in the initial phase.
+Webapp secret fields can be set at anytime so this step can be skipped in the initial phase.

 :::